syntek-lang/docs/docs/spec/grammar/syntactic/declarations/class-declaration.md

 ## Abstract Class

 A class can be made abstract by prefixing it with the `abstract` keyword.
-An abstract classs can create abstract functions by prefixing the function with `abstract`.
-If a function is abstract it can not contain a body.
+Abstract classes can't be instantiated directly, but must be extended by a regular class.

-Abstract classes can't be instantiated, but must be extended by a regular class.
-Functions declared abstract must be implemented in the subclass.
+An abstract classs can make a property abstract by prefixing the property with `abstract`.
+If a property is abstract it can not contain an implementation.
+The class extending the abstract class must implement all abstract properties.

-In Syntek a function can be both abstract and static.
+In Syntek a property can be both static and abstract.

 ## Structure